 “Horace Silver is about the blues.
 Even when Silver’s tunes weren’t formally blues, they were nevertheless imbued with the feeling of the blues.
 Doodlin’ is a case in point.
 I particularly like his first album, Horace Silver And The Jazz Messengers.
 At the same time compositions like these and from other albums were very intricate.
 The Preacher, Room 808, Strollin’, Cool Eyes.
 Silver composed in a way that got me thinking: I should’ve come up with such a thing!’
 It’s so logical.
 And steeped in gospel.
-No, I didn’t really had the idea that I should incorporate Indonesian influences into my music like Silver did with his Cape Verdean background.
-I tried to emulate the Americans.
+Why I never had the idea to incorporate Indonesian influences into my music like Silver did with his Cape Verdean background?
+Well, I just tried to emulate the Americans.
 Mind you, emulate, not imitate.
 Naturally, I learned playing jazz that way.
 I learned a lot from Don Byas in the mid-sixties, harmony, and also to carefully handle the intro and theme and shy away from frenzy playing.
 But I always wanted to record in my own way.
 I wrote a lot of tunes.
 I’m largely self-taught and sharpened my reading skills along the way.”

 “Before the invitation, I had been playing with Mobley for about a year.
 In Rotterdam, Paris, including Art Taylor.
 Mobley’s form was excellent, really.
-He had his problems but was a very nice, loveable character.
-I like Soul Station best, and that one with Funk In Deep Freeze on it.
-(Hank Mobley Quintet) Hank Mobley really didn’t blow, his breath went through the horn like ‘swhoosh’, you know what I mean!
+He had his problems but was a very nice, likable character.
+I like Soul Station best, and Funk In Deep Freeze from Hank Mobley Quintet.
+Hank Mobley actually didn’t really blow, instead his breath went through the horn like ‘swhoosh’, you know what I mean!
 Beautiful.”

 Art Taylor seems to be the thread that links together Agerbeek’s forays into hard bop jazz.
-I’m curious as to whether Agerbeek ever noticed anything about Art Taylor’s supposed racial bias against the white music establishment, as it comes across in Art Taylor’s book of interviews, Notes And Tones.
+I’m curious as to whether Agerbeek ever noticed anything about Art Taylor’s anger towards the music business and supposed racial bias, as comes across in Art Taylor’s book of interviews, Notes And Tones.
 “Indeed, the one that I knew best certainly was Art Taylor.
 And Johnny Griffin as well.
-I never noticed anything about Taylor being wrathful about the music business.
+I never noticed anything about Taylor being angry about how things went in the music business.
 He usually called me for gigs from where he lived in Luik, Belgium.
 What I do remember is that Taylor always complained that Thelonious Monk didn’t like him.
 Monk would confuse him: ‘What’s with that big moustache, Art?
 Trying to be Mr. Charming, um?’
-It really bugged Art!”
+This really bugged Art!”

 “I regularly shared rooms with those American guys.
-With Johnny Griffin, whom I worked with for three years, in Germany.
+With Johnny Griffin among others, whom I worked with for three years mostly in Germany.
 Never again, man.
 That certainly takes some doing.
 My my, either they talk till you drop or keep you awake snoring.”
-Agerbeek imitates the ‘Little Giant’, Johnny Griffin.
+Agerbeek imitates the sleeping ‘Little Giant’, Johnny Griffin.
 It sounds like a giant, drunk caterpillar.

 “But they paid me some nice compliments.
-Griffin said that I have a good blues feel.
+Griffin said that I had a good blues feel.
 I guess it’s because of my background in boogie-woogie.
 Guys that I learned a lot from and admired very much, Frans Elsen and Rob Madna, pointed out the feeling of the blues in my compositions.
 Well, I’m not going to say this of myself.
 If they do, I’ll accept that.
-Art Taylor introduced me to McCoy Tyner in Norway in 1973 and said: ‘O, he’s a motherfucker on piano, you should meet him.’”
+Art Taylor introduced me to McCoy Tyner in Norway in 1973 and said: ‘Oh, he’s a motherfucker on piano, you should meet him.’”
 Agerbeek continues in charmingly laconic fashion.
 “Dexter Gordon recommended me as an accompanist.
-And you can imagine Gordon, such a tall man, pushing me forward in crowds.
-Well, I wasn’t that prudent.
-I would hesitate to plug myself, but in situations like that, I went along with it.
+Can you imagine Gordon, such a tall man, pushing me forward in crowds.
+I would usually hesitate to plug myself, but in situations like that, I went along with it.
 I guess you could say I was a lucky-so-and-so.
 Carried by the wind, so to speak.”

 “Do I regret that I didn’t cross the ocean to join Art Blakey when opportunity knocked?
 No, not really.
 How long would I have lasted, one year?
 Then you’re sacked and you have to start from scratch back home.”

-Rob Agerbeek (Batavia, Indonesia, 1937) is one of the grand seigneurs of Dutch jazz and has been a prolific recording artists and performer on European stages since the early sixties.
+Rob Agerbeek (Batavia, Indonesia, 1937) is one of the grand seigneurs of Dutch jazz and has been a prolific recording artist and performer on European stages since the early sixties.
 He is a self-taught musician and well-versed in both boogiewoogie and modern jazz.
 Agerbeek became an admired accompanist to a host of American legends that toured and/or lived in Europe in the sixties and seventies, notably Gene Ammons, Art Blakey, Don Byas, Johnny Griffin, Dexter Gordon, Hank Mobley and Ben Webster.
 Thereafter, the versatile pianist surprised audience and critics when he switched to traditional jazz in the eighties, joining the Dutch Swing College Band.
 His discography includes Homerun, Beatles’ Boogies, All Souls (with Dexter Gordon), Keep The Change, Pardon My Bop and On Green Dolphin Street (with George Coleman).
-Nowadays Agerbeek performs as both modern jazz leader and accompanist.